-- Replenish water as needed.
+5. Replenish water as needed.

-- If you don’t see any growth by eight weeks, start over with another pit.
+If you don’t see any growth by eight weeks, start over with another pit.
 Once the stem reaches six to seven inches tall, cut it back by half.

 When the roots have grown thick and the stem has leaves again, plant in soil in a pot about ten inches in diameter, leaving half the seed still exposed above the soil.

 Avocado Plant Care

-- Keep your avocado plant in a warm, sunny location.
+Keep your avocado plant in a warm, sunny location.

-- Water frequently with an occasional deep soak.
-Keep plant moist but not overly saturated.
+Keep your avocado plant moist but not overly saturated.
 As with most plants, make sure the soil drains well.

-- Pinch the stem back every time your plant grows another six inches or so, in order to encourage a bushier appearance.
+Pinch the stem back every time your plant grows another six inches or so, in order to encourage a bushier appearance.

-- If you live in a warm-enough climate, plant your tree outside once it is big enough.
+If you live in a warm-enough climate, plant your tree outside once it is big enough.
 In time (we’re talking many years), it might actually bear fruit.

 Want to skip all this and go right to a bigger tree?
 You can fast forward a couple of years and buy a full-grown avocado plant instead.